AssiKalle/Backbone_ThIWert/draft.md

 - [x] Distance estimation and calculation and in practice
 - [x] Look for obstacle theoretically and practically
 - [ ] Check weather condition
-- [x] Have meetings for to research about conditions and requirements as well as demands
+- [x] Have meetings to research about conditions and requirements as well as demands
 - [x] Topographic survey
 - [ ] Research about routing device that fits budget
 - [ ] Perform test installation